alttch/yedb/README.md

 ## 1.2 References

-The following 3rd party technologies are mentioned in this document:
+The following third-party technologies are mentioned in this document:

 - JSON: https://www.json.org